 Q: Analog or digital and why?

 A: Both.
-I believe that having the possibility of working between these two worlds can expand your color palett.
+I believe that having the possibility of working between these two worlds can expand the color palette.
 For instance I love to work with plugins, I believe plugins eases my job from heaven to earth.
-I can´t live without plugins, but I will never mix with headphones. and I do believe in summing, so, I´m fan of hybrid technology while mixing.
+I can´t live without them, however I also believe in analog summing, so, I´m a big fan of hybrid mixing.

 Q: What's your 'promise' to your clients?

-A: I will deliver the job until I´m totally sure I´m done with it.
+A: I will deliver the job until I´m totally sure I´m enjoying it!

 Q: What do you like most about your job?

 A: The ability of meeting people from all over the world.
 That´s what excites me most.

 Q: What questions do you ask prospective clients?

 A: I always ask the client to be sure the material is ready for the job I´m going to perform.